Spring til indhold.

 Consultancy

 Gradually, the titles became irrelevant.
-What emerged instead was a simple realization: within a year, I needed to be doing work that gives me energy.
+What emerged instead was a simple realization, within a year I needed to be doing work that gives me energy.

 What has been most exciting about this journey is that I have both led the process and been led by it.
-Along the way, I have met people I would otherwise never have encountered and I have had conversations that have shaped my path in unexpected and meaningful ways.
+Along the way, I have met people I would otherwise never have encountered and had conversations that have shaped my path in unexpected and meaningful ways.

-To make my work visible and to explore the nature of change, I also created a podcast featuring conversations with inspiring individuals.
-These dialogues explore transformation in many forms the small shifts in everyday practice and the larger changes that shape our lives and organizations.
-The episodes are on Podbean, Apple and Spotify and the podcast is called: "Dialog om forandring".
-There are three episodes in English and the rest are in Danish.
+To make my work visible and explore the nature of change, I also created a podcast featuring conversations with inspiring individuals.
+These dialogues explore transformation in many forms, the small shifts in everyday practice and the larger changes that shape our lives and organizations.
+The podcast, Dialog om forandring, is available on Podbean, Apple Podcasts and Spotify.
+Three episodes are in English, the rest are in Danish.

 I did not begin my master’s degree at Aalborg University with the intention of becoming self-employed.
 However, the journey I went through during the program gradually led me there.

 Completing the degree strengthened both my professional competencies and my confidence.
-The process required significant time, discipline, and persistence, and knowing what it took to complete it gave me a deep sense of self-trust.
+The process required significant time, discipline and persistence, and knowing what it took to complete it gave me a deep sense of self trust.
 I now stand on a solid foundation built through sustained effort and reflection.

 The biggest challenge has been having the courage to say out loud that I am seriously investing in building my own business.